 Conclusion

 You can stop letting older pages slip away—start by prioritizing regular content audits, measuring impact, and automating routine updates so relevance compounds instead of decays.
 Across the examples earlier, teams that reworked stale pages into focused guides regained organic traffic within weeks, and editorial teams that automated metadata and internal-link fixes freed hours each month.
-If you’re wondering which pages to tackle first, focus on mid-performing posts with steady impressions; if you’re asking how often to revisit content, aim for a lightweight audit every quarter and a deeper refresh annually.
+It is often recommended to focus on mid-performing posts with steady impressions; for revisiting content, a lightweight audit every quarter and a deeper refresh annually may be advisable.